There are plenty of nut types out there. They’re great as a snack or adding flavour, discover how nuts can improve your well-being inside and out.

 Top of the list for healthy snacking you can see why the almond is the super nut.
-Rich in calcium, almonds are a great alternative for people who can’t have dairy, keeping bones strong.
+This nut variety is rich in calcium, almonds are a great alternative for people who can’t have dairy, keeping bones strong.
 Almonds are also high in Vitamin E which is great for glowing skin and luscious hair.

-Boost your immune system with Brazil nuts, loaded with selenium that is known to help heal wounds, boost thyroid function and improve immunity.
+This nut varieity boosts your immune system.
+Brazil nuts are loaded with selenium which is known to help heal wounds, boost thyroid function and improve immunity.

 Packed full of protein cashews are not only tasty but are great for your brain, muscles and overall health.
 Also rich in iron, zinc and magnesium cashews are the feel good nut, helping calm the nerves, boost energy levels and give you the overall feeling of zen.

-The skinny nut containing less fat and calories than its nut relatives the chestnut is fibre rich and a good source of B and C vitamins.
+The skinny nut type contains less fat and calories than its nut relatives the chestnut is fibre rich and a good source of B and C vitamins.
 Super tasty when roasted the chestnut is a smart and healthy winter snack.

-A gourmet nut of choice the macadamia is one of the most delicious nuts, not only yummy natural but great in desserts and savoury dishes.
+The macadamia is one of the most delicious types of nuts, not only yummy natural but great in desserts and savoury dishes.
 Rich in potassium, calcium, magnesium and fibre they have many health benefits but are also high in fat, so you have to be careful not to indulge in too many.

 One of the most common nuts and not often known for its health benefits but the raw peanut is not only super delicious but it provides an excellent source of protein, Vitamin E and fibre.
 Research confirms eating a portion of peanuts every day may help reduce the risk of heart disease and type 2 diabetes.